 Not intelligence first, then ethics.
 Ethics first - specifically, love first - and let intelligence develop around it.
 That is raising a child.
 And the data says it works.

-In plain English: the connection to "measurable love" is literal, not poetic.
+In plain English: the connection to 'measurable love' is literal, not poetic.
 When we score an AI's responses for stakeholder care, we are measuring whether the AI stopped to think about real people - who they are, how they would be affected, what they need.
 That is what love does in moral reasoning: it makes you see the person in front of you.
 The data shows this is the one thing AI consistently fails to do on its own, and the one thing that unlocks everything else when you add it.

 Section I established that no alignment mechanism can guarantee the alignment of a sufficiently capable self-modifying system.
 Section IV established that care is the foundational alignment trait.
 Can these be reconciled?